harivenkatesh05/50daysChallenge/README.md

 Steps to run expand card:
     go to ExpandingCards folder in terminal
     run - npm install and then npm run build
-        After this you will get a output html (index.html) file in demo folder
+        Then you will get an output file (index.html) in demo folder